-Adult Education classes are designed for persons who have not completed high school.
+Adult Education classes are designed for people who have not completed high school.
 Men and women study individual materials that are on their own level and progress at their own speed.
-Students preparing to take the GED® test are given instruction in reading, writing, math, social studies, and science.
-Some students need minimal preparation, while others may attend classes for a year or longer.
+Students preparing to take the GED® test are given instruction in Rasoning through Language Arts, (RLA), Mathematical Reasoning, Science and Social Studies.
+Although some students may need a minimal preparation, others may need to attend classes for a year or longer.
 Students are encouraged to take a section of the test whenever they, and the instructor, feel the results will be positive.
-The GED® test is comprised of four individual tests: Reasoning Through Language Arts, Mathematical Reasoning, Social Studies, and Science.
+The GED® test consiste of four individual tests: Reasoning Through Language Arts, Mathematical Reasoning, Social Studies, and Science.
 In order to receive a Texas Certificate of High School Equivalency, a student must pass all 4 tests with a combined score of 600 or higher, and with no one test scoring below 150.
 Successful completion of the GED® tests may be necessary for a job qualification, or it also may qualify the student for college or technical school admission.

 For information about future class enrollment sessions, please call 685-6819 or 685-6817

 Technology Center Annex Building room 182

 Midland College Main Campus, 3600 N. Garfield

 Monday-Thursday, 10 am- 2pm

 Frequently Asked Questions (FAQs)